Chartered Financial Analyst: Curriculum

 For exams from 2008 onward, candidates are automatically provided the curriculum readings from the CFA Institute at the time of registration for the exam.
-The curriculum is not provided separately in the absence of exam registration.
 If the student fails an exam and is allowed to retest in the same year, the CFA Institute offers a slight rebate and will not send the curriculum again (the curriculum changes only on an annual basis).
 If the student retests in a year other than the year of failure, he or she will receive the curriculum again, as it may have been changed.
 Study materials for the CFA exams are available from numerous commercial learning providers, although they are not officially endorsed.
 Various organizations (some officially accredited) also provide course-based preparation.

 As of 2019, the examination includes questions on artificial intelligence, automated investment services, and mining unconventional sources of data.

 Ethical and professional standards

 The ethics section is primarily concerned with compliance and reporting rules when managing an investor's money or when issuing research reports.
-Some rules pertain more generally to professional behavior (such as prohibitions against plagiarism); others specifically relate to the proper use of the designation for charter-holders and candidates.
+Some rules pertain more generally to professional behavior (such as prohibitions against plagiarism); others specifically relate to the proper use of the designation for charterholders and candidates.
 These rules are delineated in the "Standards of Professional Conduct", within the context of an overarching "Code of Ethics".